 Step 5 – Try Making High Payments

-For instance, imagine you are current on payments with a $10,000 student loan with an interest rate of 5% for 15 years.
+Imagine you are current on payments with a $10,000 student loan with an interest rate of 5% for 15 years.
 The average payment on this type of student loan would be around $106.
-By the time your loan was paid off, you would have paid approximately $2,730 in interest.
+By the time you pay off your loan, you would have paid approximately $2,730 in interest.

 If you could increase the monthly payment to $500 a month, you would save yourself $2,267 in interest and cut your loan down to only 1.74 years!